 A study of practical applications of conflict and dispute resolution.
 The course focuses on developing practical problem solving and decision making skills while exploring issues of self-awareness, identity, culture, power, race, gender, violence, and forgiveness.
 Workplace disputes are explored and addressed from a perspective emphasizing preventive models.
-(Spring, even years)
+(Fall)